Active Learning Certificate Program

 If you do not currently hold an Active Learning Certificate, you have two options to pursue certification:

-Spring 2024 Active Learning Certificate Application Form
+Active Learning Certificate Program Course

-The Active Learning Certificate Program is a hybrid course that addresses your professional development needs and promotes pedagogical advancements associated with active learning.
+The Active Learning Certificate Program Course is a hybrid course that addresses your professional development needs and promotes pedagogical advancements associated with active learning.
 Over the course of the 2-month program, you will develop knowledge of active learning principles and evidence-based techniques to be applied to your teaching for the purpose of developing inclusive, engaging learning experiences that support student success.

 Upon the successful completion of the program, your Active Learning Certificate will be recorded by the CFE and Registration and Records, which will allow you to be pre-assigned to an active learning classroom in upcoming semesters.